 Great for the economy, right?
-Except now they’ve also got poachers, turf wars, armed guards watching over tubs of glass eels, fights about the local Pasamaquoddy tribe’s sovereign fishing rights, huge amounts of cash attracting criminals including drug gangs… Long story short, it has gotten to the point that Animal Planet made a reality show about Maine eel fishing (this is the Animal Planet that now makes shows like one that claimed mermaids are real, in case you’re remembering the days when it was actually an educational channel).
+Except now there are poachers, turf wars, armed guards watching over tubs of glass eels, fights about the local Pasamaquoddy tribe’s sovereign fishing rights, huge amounts of cash attracting criminals including drug gangs.

-Somewhat belatedly, the Japanese government recognized that there’s an issue: In early 2013, the Ministry of the Environment added Japanese eel to its Red List of endangered fish.
-Statistics cited include the fact that the species has declined by 90 percent over the last three generations and that populations are 5 percent of what they were in the 1960s.
-Nice that they have finally taken notice, but inclusion on their Red List apparently doesn’t result in any kind of fishing ban, and regulations are only being “considered.”
+Belatedly, the Japanese government recognized the issue and tried to help our unagi friends.
+In early 2013, the Ministry of the Environment added Japanese eel to its Red List of endangered fish.
+Statistics cited include the 90 percent decline over the last three generations and populations are 5 percent of what they were in the 1960s.
+Nice that they have finally taken notice.
+But unagi’s inclusion on the Red List doesn’t result in any kind of fishing ban, and regulations are only being “considered.”

-The problem is even more pressing because it’s not confined to Japan – all the other eel the Japanese are eating are also declining alarmingly.
-European eel are dropping in large numbers, including in London, home of that other iconic eel dish, the jellied ell.
+The problem is even more pressing because it’s not confined to Japan.
+All other unagi eaten in Japan are also declining.
+European eel are dropping in large numbers, including in London, home of the jellied eel.
 In the River Thames, the population was reported in 2010 to have fallen by 98% in the previous five years – from 1,500 in 2005 to just 50 in 2010.

 The Future of Unagi

 Is unagi in danger of disappearing from our plates?
-It seems to be generally agreed that the species can’t sustain our habit of robbing the cradle of tons of their tiny babies every year.
-The most respected organization that evaluates the environmental impact of the fish we eat, the Monterey Bay Aquarium Seafood Watch, says that unagi is one of the species you should avoid if you care about sustainability.
-But this doesn’t seem to have had any effect on whether restaurants offer it, any more than the fact that they say the same thing about tuna has affected the menu at any sushi bar I know of.
+It’s generally agreed the species can’t sustain our habit of robbing the cradle of tons of their babies every year.
+The most respected organization which evaluates the environmental impact of the fish we eat, the Monterey Bay Aquarium Seafood Watch, says unagi is one of the species you should avoid if you care about sustainability.
+But this doesn’t seem to have had any effect on whether restaurants offer it.
+They’ve been saying the same thing about tuna, and it hasn’t affected the menu at any sushi bar I know of.

-And just as I was finishing writing this article, some news broke: the Japanese eel was declared to be an endangered species by the International Union for Conservation of Nature.
-This is a big deal, because the IUCN’s Red List is the recognized international standard reference for what counts as an endangered species.
-Like the Japanese national red list, it doesn’t automatically mean fishing is regulated, but it’s taken very seriously when international trade regulations are negotiated.
+As I was finishing this article, some news broke: the Japanese eel was declared to be an endangered species by the International Union for Conservation of Nature.
+This is a big deal, because the IUCN’s Red List is the recognized international standard for what counts as an endangered species.
+Like the Japanese national red list, it doesn’t automatically mean fishing is regulated.
+But it’s taken seriously when international trade regulations are negotiated.
 And, as one restaurant owner said to a reporter, “We are already losing customers because of the rising prices.
 Now, consumers might feel guilty about eating a red-listed species.”